gbagan/purescript-js-maps/README.md

 ### Benchmark

-Js.Map.Primitive is roughly 8 times than Data.ObjectMap on read and writing using Int.
+Js.Map.Primitive is roughly 8 times faster than Data.ObjectMap on read and writing using Int.

 ```